-Derek Carlson, Brandeis class of 1991, was named the ninth head coach in school on August 28, 2015.
-In his first season with the Judges, he led the team to its first postseason berth in five years with a record of 19-17.
+Derek Carlson, Brandeis class of 1991, enters his fourth season with the Judges.
+He was named the ninth head coach in school on August 28, 2015.
+In his first season with the Judges in 2016, he led the team to its first postseason berth in five years with a record of 19-17.

 Carlson came to Brandeis from Roger Williams University, where he had been head coach since 2003.
 He succeeded Pete Varney, who retired from the dugout in the spring of 2015 after 34 years and more than 700 wins as the Judges' head coach.

 In 13 seasons at Roger Williams, Carlson compiled 261 victories and was named Commonwealth Coast Conference (CCC) Coach of the Year four times, most recently in 2014.
 His 2008 squad established a school record for win with 34 and won an ECAC New England title.
 Carlson's players have earned 61 All-CCC selections, 16 All-New England honors and two All-America honors.
 He's also had 87 All-CCC Academic team members and more than 200 Dean's List students.